Skip to main content

 Print help with chorctl -h to learn about available commands, flags, and configs.

-The following command will create a config file proxy.conf for s3cmd to call Chorus proxy:
+The following command creates a config file called proxy.conf that s3cmd will use to call the Chorus proxy:

 cat << EOF > proxy.conf